 Here you can see all the details the map shows.
 Where the playgrounds are (there are a lot of them, some with really fun features).
 The path where the horses go (bridle path).
 All of the buildings within the park and the location of the public phones.
 Nearby subway stations and bus routes.
 Plus the necessities like restrooms and where you can get food and drinks.
 For runners there are measured distances for the main loop around the park as well as a few other spots that are popular with runners.

 Listed alphabetically, every building that you may want to visit in Central Park is listed with a location so you can find it on the map.
 For example, if after the name of the building it says E64, you use that to locate it on the map.
 The "E" means it would be on the east side of the Park.
 "W" would mean the west side of the Park, and no letter means it's about in the middle of the park.
 The "64" means it's about at the position (north and south) of 64th street.
 Included in each listing is what's at that building... what you can see and or do there.
 If it has certain hours that it's open then that's listed as well and, if available, a phone number you can call for more information.

 Finding the sculptures, memorials and fountains in Central Park

 This list helps you locate any sculpture in the park.
 In alphabetical order, every sculpture/memorial/fountain is listed with a key to locating it on the map.
 It uses the same system mentioned above for locating the buildings.
 On the map are brown dots with a number which refers to the number of that sculpture in the list.
 Not all dots on the map include the name of the scupture, so referring from the map to the list you can find the name of any sculpture you see marked on the map.

 Activities and sports available to you in Central Park

 Here's a list of sports and other activities you can enjoy in the park.
-There's bicycle rental, boat rental, discovery kits, fishing, tennis, horseback riding...
+There's bicycle rental, boat rental, discovery kits, fishing, tennis...
 Each listing tells you where you need to go and just what is available and a contact phone number if you have a question.